-- iv.
+- a.
+DHCS will work with the local CBAS Center network and beneficiary's physician to identify other available CBAS Centers, and the type, scope and duration of the CBAS benefits that are medically necessary for the beneficiary. - b.
+DHCS will work with the beneficiary's physician to arrange for needed nursing services, or referral to, or reassessment of, In-Home Supportive Services (IHSS) as needed for personal care services (or authorization of waiver personal care services needed in excess of the IHSS cap). - c.
+If the beneficiary needs therapeutic services, DHCS will work with the beneficiary's physician to coordinate the authorization of needed services. - d.
+If the beneficiary needs mental health and/or substance use disorder services, DHCS will work with the beneficiary's physician to refer the beneficiary to the local behavioral health services department or appropriate behavioral health professionals or services. - iv.
 In the event of a negative change in capacity of 5% or greater in any county for any reason, DHCS shall identify in the quarterly report for the same quarter as the negative change the provider capacity in that county for providing all core and additional CBAS services (as listed in STCs 20(a) and 20(b)) on an unbundled basis. - c.
 Home and Community-Based Settings.
-The state must ensure that home and community-based settings have all of the qualities required by 42 CFR 441.301(c)(4)(i), and other such qualities as the secretary determines to be appropriate based on the needs of the individual as indicated in their person-centered plan.
+The state must ensure that home and community-based settings have all of the qualities required by 42 CFR 441.301(c)(4), and other such qualities as the secretary determines to be appropriate based on the needs of the individual as indicated in their person-centered plan.
 In a provider owned or controlled setting, the additional qualities required by CFR 441.301(c)(4)(vi) must be met.
 The state engaged in a CBAS stakeholder process to amend the HCB settings statewide transition plan to ensure that all home and community-based settings found in the 1115 Demonstration have all of the qualities required by 42 CFR 441.301(c)(4).
-The state will amend the statewide transition plan to include all HCBS settings used by individuals in the section 1115 demonstration, to ensure complete compliance with HCB Settings by March 17, 2023. - d.
+The state will amend the statewide transition plan to include all HCBS settings used by individuals in the section 1115 demonstration, to ensure complete compliance with HCBS settings by March 17, 2023. - d.
 CBAS Program Eligibility Criteria.
-The CBAS benefit shall be available to all beneficiaries who meet the requirements of STC 19(a) and for whom CBAS is available based on STC 19(b) who meet a medical necessity criteria as established in state law and who qualify based on at least one of the medical criteria in (i) through (v) below: - i.
+The CBAS benefit shall be available to all beneficiaries who meet the requirements of STC 19(a) and for whom CBAS is available based on STC 19(b) who meet medical necessity criteria as established in state law and who qualify based on at least one of the medical criteria in (i) through (v) below: - i.
 Meet or exceed the "Nursing Facility Level of Care A" (NF-A) criteria as set forth in the California Code of Regulations; OR - ii.
 Have a diagnosed organic, acquired or traumatic brain injury, and/or chronic mental disorder.
-"Chronic mental disorder" means the enrollee shall have one or more of the following diagnoses or its successor diagnoses included in the most recent version of the Diagnostic and Statistical Manual of Mental Disorders published by the American Psychiatric Association: (a) Pervasive Developmental Disorders, (b) Attention Deficit and Disruptive Behavior Disorders, (c) Feeding and Eating Disorder of Infancy, Childhood, or Adolescence, (d) Elimination Disorders, (e) Schizophrenia and Other Psychiatric Disorders, (f) Mood Disorders, (g) Anxiety Disorders, (k) Paraphilia, (l) Eating Disorders, (m) Impulse Control Disorders Not Elsewhere Classified (n) Adjustment Disorders, (o) Personality Disorders, or (p) Medication-Induced Movement Disorders.
+"Chronic mental disorder" means the enrollee shall have one or more of the following diagnoses or its successor diagnoses included in the most recent version of the Diagnostic and Statistical Manual of Mental Disorders published by the American Psychiatric Association: (a) Pervasive Developmental Disorders, (b) Attention Deficit and Disruptive Behavior Disorders, (c) Feeding and Eating Disorder of Infancy, Childhood, or Adolescence, (d) Elimination Disorders, (e) Schizophrenia and Other Psychiatric Disorders, (f) Mood Disorders, (g) Anxiety Disorders, (h) Somatoform Disorders, (i) Factitious Disorders, (j) Dissociative Disorders, (k) Paraphilia, (l) Eating Disorders, (m) Impulse Control Disorders Not Elsewhere Classified, (n) Adjustment Disorders, (o) Personality Disorders, or (p) Medication-Induced Movement Disorders.
 In addition to the presence of a chronic mental disorder or acquired, organic, or traumatic brain injury, the enrollee shall need assistance or supervision with either: